-In many parts of the world, live music has been off the cards for a large portion of the last 18 months.
+In many parts of the world, live music has been off the cards for a large portion of the last two years.
 Playing your first show after pandemic restrictions lift will be a challenge even for the most confident artist.

 Even if you’ve been playing livestreamed shows throughout the year of lockdowns and venue closures, the run up to the gig and the first time stepping out onto a stage will be an adjustment.

 Booked a show?
 Check with the venue if they have any Covid-safe procedures that you’ll be expected to follow.

 Don’t forget that the crowd has been starved of live gigs for as long as you’ve been.
 That might seem like more pressure – but arguably, it lowers the bar.
 They’ll be excited to see music being played for the first time in over a year.
 Let the atmosphere carry you through.

 Want to get your music online so you can build a fanbase before your first gig?
 Check out RouteNote.
 We distribute tracks to streaming services for free so independent artists can get their music online easily and quickly.
 You can even make some money while you’re at it.
 Find out more here.